pfnet-research/BMI219-2017-ProteinFolding/commentary.md

 In this case, we do not have such a restriction on time length.
 We choose this method in this example.

-We should simply apply the same to the output sequence
+We should simply apply the same MLP to the output sequence:

 ```python
 class Model(chainer.Chain):